Trump says 'suburban housewife' will vote for him over Biden, cites low-income housing policies

 “Your home will go down in value and crime rates will rapidly rise,” Trump said in July.
 “People have worked all their lives to get into a community, and now they’re going to watch it go to hell.
 Not going to happen, not while I’m here.”

-Fox News' Paul Best and The Associated Press contributed to this report.
+Fox News' Paul Best, Brooke Singman and The Associated Press contributed to this report.